pensjonatus/flash-fiction/blog/dead-highway.md

 ---
-title: 'Dead Highway'
+title: Dead Highway
 date: '2012-03-22'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 A car just flew by, not even slowing down.
 It was not quite the desert, but